josmaf/aws-project-runner/README.md

 ### **What**:

-Custom library/Decorator/App to automate data managing and code execution in AWS (by now):
+Custom library/Decorator/App (to be decided) to automate data managing and code execution in AWS (by now):

 0. Clean & create infrastructure
 1. Send all-what-is-needed to S3: input data, code, auxiliary files